alamehan/nice-list/README.md

 * Discover Documents
   * [Internet Archive](https://archive.org/) - Digital library offering free universal access to books, movies & music.
   * [Libgen](https://libgen.is/) - Search engine for articles and books on various topics which allows free access.
-  * [Alleng](https://alleng.org/) - Download textbooks, dictionaries, manuals, audio, video etc.
+  * [Alleng](https://alleng.org/) - For ESL students.
+Download textbooks, dictionaries, manuals, audio, video etc.
   * [PDF Drive](https://www.pdfdrive.com/) - Search engine for PDF files. eBooks for you to download for free.
   * [Sci-Hub](https://sci-hub.tw/) - The first website in the world to provide mass & public access to research papers.
   * [IEEE](https://www.ieee.org/) - The world's largest technical professional organization for the advancement of technology.